Assessment support 20/21

 - Where a student is experiencing circumstances which means they need longer, they can submit a request to repeat an assessment attempt (RRAA).
 For reasons related to Covid-19 they do not need to submit further evidence.

 - If a RRAA is accepted and a student passes the module, they have the opportunity to repeat the assessment to improve their mark.
+(Further information about this is available here.)

 - There is a process to adjust marks at Department Assessment Boards if there is evidence of underperformance across a particular module.